cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 The core of this proposal is to make some internal changes so it is clear an simple for app developers, thus improving the UX.

-#### `nil` Mempool
+#### `nop` Mempool

-We propose a new mempool implementation, called `nil` Mempool, that effectively disables all mempool functionality within CometBFT.
+We propose a new mempool implementation, called `nop` Mempool, that effectively disables all mempool functionality within CometBFT.
-The `nil` Mempool implements the `Mempool` interface in a very simple manner:
+The `nop` Mempool implements the `Mempool` interface in a very simple manner:

 *	`CheckTx(tx types.Tx) (*abcicli.ReqRes, error)`: returns `nil, ErrNotAllowed`
 *	`RemoveTxByKey(txKey types.TxKey) error`: returns `ErrNotFound`